Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 Genus Services requires the following minimum version of the .NET Framework:

+* Genus Apps 2019.2 or later: .NET Framework 4.8 or later
 * Genus Apps 2017.5 or later: .NET Framework 4.7 or later
 * Genus Apps 2017.2-2017.4: .NET Framework 4.6.2 or later
 * Genus Apps 2016.1-2017.1: .NET Framework 4.6.1 or later